robotics-4-all/xmasdsl/README.md

 }
 ```

-Note: by default the Program block executes the inside blocks serially.

 ### 3. Parallel

-This one is meant for blocks and not commands.
-All the blocks inside will be executed in concurrently.
-For example you can light up the topHalf of the led strip int blue and the bottom half in red.
+This one can contain only `Serial`, `Repeat` and `Group References`.
+All blocks inside it will be executed concurrently.
+For example you can light up the topHalf of the led strip in a blue `Color` and the bottom half in a red `Color`.
+The program will exit from the parallel block after the block with the highest duration finishes.
 <b>Example:</b>

 ```
 Program {
 	Parallel {
 		Serial {
-			Command1
+			SetPixelColor([0:225:1], [0, 0, 255], 1000)
 		}
 		Serial {
-			Command2
+			SetPixelColor([226:450:1], [255, 0, 0], 2000)
 		}
-  		...other blocks
+  		// ...other blocks
 	}
 }
 ```

+`Note`: In this example the `Parallel` block will exit after 2000 milliseconds.

 ### 4. Group

-Use this block to create reusable actions.
-The actions are referenced by their name inside other blocks.
+Use this block to create reusable code segments.
+These code segments are referenced by their name inside other blocks.
 <b>Example:</b>

 ```